Library

 Book a demo today to see how Marvin brings all your user research in one place — centralized, searchable, shareable.

-3. Clean and Organize the Data
+3. Clean and organize the data

 Clean data is easier to analyze and makes patterns clearer.
 Remove duplicates, fix errors, and categorize your data into themes or tags.